20 boot room ideas perfect for both compact and larger luxurious spaces

 Given the moisture levels and traffic can be similar to your kitchen, it's also worth checking out the best kitchen paint to ensure you're applying a paint that will withstand the test of time.

-6. Use a floor to ceiling solution if you have a free wall
+14. Use a floor to ceiling solution

 Even if you've only got one wall to spare for boot room ideas, you may be pleasantly surprised at just how much storage you can actually fit in if you opt for a bespoke, floor to ceiling boot room wall.